 Before anything else, your first priority after a pedestrian accident is yourself.

-1. Check for Injury
+1. Check for injury

 If necessary, contact emergency services for immediate medical care.
 If you don’t believe you are suffering from severe injuries, receive medical treatment as soon as possible anyway.

-Though you may believe yourself to have escaped dire injury, it’s possible that your lack of intense pain is due to shock.
-Adrenaline blunts your ability to correctly ascertain the severity of physical injury.
+Though you may believe yourself to have escaped a dire injury, it’s possible that your lack of intense pain is due to shock.
+Adrenaline blunts your ability to correctly ascertain the severity of the physical injury.

 Getting a thorough exam regardless of whether you believe you are injured may prevent you from worsening any unknown injuries.